Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI): Experiments

-Figure \ref{fig:poisson_mat} illustrates the performance of $\texttt{ZoMBI}$ in discovering the lowest $\nu$-value material, compared to the SoTA \texttt{TuRBO} and \texttt{MiP-EGO} algorithms.
+Figure \ref{fig:poisson_bench} demonstrates the optimization performance of \texttt{ZoMBI} on the Poisson's Ratio dataset compared to \texttt{MiP-EGO}, \texttt{TuRBO}, and \texttt{HEBO}.
 The \texttt{ZoMBI} algorithm is run with each of the four acquisition functions: LCB, LCB Adaptive, EI, and EI Abrupt.
-In under $100$ evaluated experiments, LCB and LCB Adaptive discover one of the needles within the dataset (Li$_2$NbF$_6$) and, similarly, EI Abrupt discovers the other needle (Na$_2$CO$_3$).
-The distribution of $\nu$ values for the final experiment across all ensemble runs is illustrated for each method to highlight the sampling density and general rate of success.
-LCB Adaptive and EI Abrupt are the first two implementations of \texttt{ZoMBI} to discover a $\nu < 0$ material because of their ability to actively tune their sampling hyperparameters.
-After $30$ experiments, the \texttt{ZoMBI} search bounds have zoomed inward enough for the explorative LCB acquisition function to discover a region of the manifold containing highly negative $\nu$ material, eventually leading to the global minimum needle.
-These three implementations of \texttt{ZoMBI}: LCB, LCB Adaptive, and EI Abrupt, have a steep drop in the discovered $\nu$ value, allowing these methods to discover an optimum fast, in fewer experiments than both SoTA methods.
-Overall, LCB and LCB Adaptive implementations of \texttt{ZoMBI} discover the most optimum minimum $\nu \approx -1.7$, while the SoTA algorithms \texttt{TuRBO} and \texttt{MiP-EGO} only discover $\nu \approx -0.55$ and $\nu \approx -0.20$, respectively.
-These results demonstrate that with proper selection an acquisition function, \texttt{ZoMBI} achieves better performance and a higher success rate than SoTA on optimizing this real-world materials science NiaH problem.
+In under $100$ evaluated experiments, LCB and LCB Adaptive discover the global minimum NiaH material, Li$_2$NbF$_6$ ($\nu \approx -1.7$).
+The variance of $\nu$ values for the final experiment across all ensemble runs is illustrated as a KDE plot for each method to highlight the sampling density and general rate of success. \texttt{HEBO} discovers the global minimum after \texttt{ZoMBI} with LCB and LCB Adaptive, however, the spread of runs for \texttt{ZoMBI} is narrower than that of \texttt{HEBO}, which indicates that for this problem, \texttt{ZoMBI} can more consistently discover the minimum, that is 3x lower than those discovered by \texttt{MiP-EGO} and \texttt{TuRBO}.
+Furthermore, the rate of convergence on Needle 1 is faster for \texttt{ZoMBI} than \texttt{HEBO}.

+Figure \ref{fig:all_hists}(a) illustrates the distribution of $\nu$ values within the full dataset.
+The ground truth "needle" materials with the lowest $\nu$ values are Li$_2$NbF$_6$ with $\nu \approx -1.7$ and Na$_2$CO$_3$ with $\nu \approx -1.2$. \texttt{ZoMBI} with the LCB and LCB Adaptive acquisition functions and \texttt{HEBO} discover Li$_2$NbF$_6$, while \texttt{ZoMBI} with the EI Abrupt acquisition function discovers Na$_2$CO$_3$.